ipspace/blog/content/posts/2024/06/mythical-use-cases.md

 Just connect the backup server to a simple front-end switch (maybe some leftover) and connect to the unused port of each server to be backed up using a direct optical cable from this front-end switch to the target server.

 No complexity, no race conditions with the primary traffic.
 Keep it simple...
-{{</longquote>}}
+{{</long-quote>}}

 This approach has just one drawback: the separate network has to be a layer-2 network or at least look like a single subnet to the servers[^PA].

-Most servers don't use VRFs and don't have the means of making generic applications VRF-aware, so you can't have two default routes, one for backup and another one for the rest of the traffic.
-That's why VMware mandated a layer-2 vMotion network until they figured out how to spell VRF.
+Most servers don't use VRFs or don't have the means of making generic applications VRF-aware, so you can't have two default routes, one for backup and another for the rest of the traffic.
+That's why VMware mandated a layer-2 vMotion network[^CU] until they figured out how to spell VRF.

 [^PA]: Hint: Proxy ARP is your friend

+[^CU]: Their claim that a layer-3 network with proxy-ARP was unsupported was a pure _reduce my support costs by ignoring valid customer needs_ decision.